 Getting Started with Blazor Menu Bar Component

-This section briefly explains about how to include Blazor Menu Bar component in your Blazor WebAssembly App using Visual Studio and Visual Studio Code.
+This section briefly explains about how to include Blazor Menu Bar component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

-To get started quickly with Menu Bar Component using Blazor, you can check on this video or GitHub sample.
+To get start quickly with Blazor Menu Bar component, refer to this GitHub sample.

 Prerequisites